jess-duong/rockbuster-stealth-sql-analysis/README.md

 Roll out within 6 months of Phase 1.
 These markets show strong existing customer bases with high lifetime value and lower competitive intensity.
 Allocate 30% of marketing budget for phased expansion.

 **Content Strategy**
-Prioritize licensing for Sports, Sci-Fi, and Animation — these genres drive both the highest rental volume and highest revenue.
+Prioritize licensing for Sports, Sci-Fi, and Animation as these genres drive both the highest rental volume and highest revenue.
 Focus acquisition on proven franchise titles rather than building catalog breadth.
 Plan the launch library for teen-to-adult audiences (PG-13, PG, NC-17 content) based on current revenue patterns.

 **Customer Targeting**
 Design acquisition spending by projected CLV per market rather than country size.
 Build premium and loyalty offerings that work across regions, since high-value customers are not concentrated in a single geography.
 Target at the city level within priority countries for localized campaigns.